OlafVal/Typewriter.js/README.md

 tw.twAlign(a);
-tw.twCompleted() // returns true when the line is finished tw.twRestart(); // restarts the typing process (for all lines) tw.twLines(); // returns the current nuber of lines in the twBox tw.twBox(x, y, w, h); // if you want to place a line break, use <br>
+tw.twCompleted() // returns true when the line is finished tw.twRestart(); // restarts the typing process (for all lines) tw.twLines(); // Returns the current number of lines in the Box (can be used to trigger a line feed) tw.twBox(x, y, w, h); // if you want to place a line break, use <br>
 ```